simonehagey/orbdot/docs/source/example_rv_trends.rst

 --------------
 Now that the model fitting is complete, we will use the :class:`~orbdot.analysis.Analyzer` class to help interpret the results.
 Creating an instance of the :class:`~orbdot.analysis.Analyzer` class requires the :class:`~orbdot.star_planet.StarPlanet` object and the results of a model fit.
 It is for this reason that we assigned the output of the model fits to the variables ``fit_circular``, ``fit_eccentric``, ``fit_linear``, and ``fit_quadratic``.

-The following code snippet creates an ``Analyzer`` object with the results of the linear trend model fit:
+The following code snippet creates an ``Analyzer`` object with the results of the best model fit:

 .. code-block:: python

     # create an ``Analyzer`` instance for the final fit results
     analyzer = Analyzer(hatp4, fit_linear)

-We can now call any relevant :class:`~orbdot.analysis.Analyzer` methods, the result of which are written to the file: ``analysis/rv_constant_analysis_linear.txt``.
+We can now call any relevant :class:`~orbdot.analysis.Analyzer` methods, the result of which are written to the file: ``examples/results/HAT-P-4/analysis/rv_constant_analysis_linear.txt``.

 Model Comparison
 ^^^^^^^^^^^^^^^^
-Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the best-fit linear trend model to the others by calculating the Bayes factors and evaluating the strength of the evidence with thresholds given by :cite:t:`KassRaftery1995`.
+Calling the :meth:`~orbdot.analysis.Analyzer.model_comparison` method compares the model fits by calculating the Bayes factors and evaluating the strength of the evidence with thresholds given by :cite:t:`KassRaftery1995`.

 The following code snippet calls this method three times, once for each alternative model: